Besov-ish spaces through atomic decomposition: A bag of tricks.

 with the usual modification when $q=\infty$.
 Then $(\ell_q(\ell_p^{\mathcal{P}}),|\cdot|_{\ell_q(\ell_p^{\mathcal{P}})})$ is a complex $\rho$-Banach space with $\rho= \min \{1,p,q\}$, that is, $d(x,y)=|x-y|_{\ell_q(\ell_p^{\mathcal{P}})}^\rho$ is a complete metric in $\ell_q(\ell_p^{\mathcal{P}}).$

-The following is a pair of arguments we will use along this paper to estimate norms in $\ell_p$ and $\ell_q(\ell_p^{\mathcal{P}})$.
+The following is a pair of arguments we will use across we replaced "along" by "across" this paper to estimate norms in $\ell_p$ and $\ell_q(\ell_p^{\mathcal{P}})$.
 Those are very elementary, and we do not claim any originality.
 We collect them here to simplify the exposition.
 The reader can skip this for the cases $p, q \geq 1$, when the results bellow reduce to the familiar H\"older's and Young's inequalities.
 Their proofs were mostly based on \cite[Proof of Theorem 3.1]{fj}.
 Recall that for $t \in (0,\infty]$ we defined $\hat{t}=\max \{ 1, t\}$.

 \begin{proposition}[H\"older-like trick] Let $t\in (0, \infty)$ and $q\in (0,\infty]$.
 Let $a=(a_k)_k, b=(b_k)_k,c=(c_k)_k$ nonnegative sequences such that for every $k$

 Then if $q< \infty$ we have

 and if $q=\infty$